apanwarr/RealEstate-Website/README.md

 Open phpMyAdmin.
 Create a new database named realstate.
-Import the SQL file (database.sql) from the project directory into the database.
+Import the SQL file (realestatephp.sql) from the project directory into the database.
 Run the Website:

 Place the project folder in the htdocs directory of XAMPP.